thepr0blem/digit-classifier/README.md

 Training set is provided in form of numpy arrays with 3,136 columns (with pixel values) and one additional vector with class label.

-**NOTE:** In the original data set there were 36 classes where one of them (class 30) had only one example
+**NOTE:** In the original data set there were 36 classes and one of them (class #30) had only one example.
-          and was overlapped with class 14 (both were letter "N").
-Single example from class 30 was moved to class 14 and class 35 was renamed to 30.
+          This class was overlapping with class #14 (both were letter "N").
+Single example from class #30 was moved to class #14 and class #35 was renamed to #30.

 #### Content of this document
 1. Data loading, exploring and preprocessing the data